Our2020View/Our2020View.github.io/awningpower.md

 <img src="/assets/webawningpower5.jpeg"/>

 My chosen location for the switch did not take into account mounting the switch faceplate – Doh.
 It was going to be very difficult to get a drill bit into the area of the two left hand faceplate holes, so I chose to mount the face plate using some 3M 4950 VHB tape.
+Also, I put a piece of tape over the misworded "Step" on the switch body.

 Here is how things ended up looking from the inside: